dochy-ksti/munyorunyoru/readme.md

 For example, you can create [a domain-specific language with just a little coding](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample3).

-You can write the conversation of Alice and Bob very efiiciently with this language.
+You can write the conversation of Alice and Bob very efiiciently with the language.

 ## Generated HTML
 ![Screenshot of the HTML page created from the DSL.](dsl_sample.png)

+The main purpose of this library is to be used for writing data that is too large or too complex to write in JSON/TOML/YAML/etc..., so imagine a conversation between Alice and Bob that goes on long enough to become a 100k bytes of string.
+This DSL is designed for such situations, but this sample couldn't be made that long.

 ## Munyo Source File
 ```